Achieving Distributed MIMO Performance with Repeater-Assisted Cellular Massive MIMO: Repeaters as active channel scatterers

-\Ac{RF} band filters are introduced, see Fig.~\ref{fig:all_repeater_arch}c, to attenuate out-of-band signals prior to amplification by the \ac{LNA}, and to comply with out-of-band emission requirements.
-However, such filters may not be sufficient to fulfill gain requirements outside the repeater passband, as discussed above.
-A higher degree of selectivity can be achieved by introducing baseband filtering, as shown in Fig.~\ref{fig:all_repeater_arch}d.
-The received signal is down-converted to baseband where the filtering is carried out.
-The filtered signal is then up-converted, using the same \ac{LO} signal as was used for down-conversion.
-This is finally followed by subsequent amplification for retransmission.
-Note that \ac{RF} band filters and baseband filtering also can be used in a single-antenna repeater.
+\Ac{RF} band filters can be used, see 3) in Fig.~\ref{fig:all_repeater_arch}, to attenuate out-of-band signals before the \ac{LNA}, and to comply with out-of-band emission requirements.
+However, such filters may not be sufficient to fulfill gain requirements outside the repeater passband.
+Better selectivity can be achieved by baseband filtering, as shown in 4) in Fig.~\ref{fig:all_repeater_arch}: the received signal is then down-converted to baseband, filtered, and up-converted using the same \ac{LO}.

-Baseband filtering may also be carried out in the digital domain, enabling even sharper filtering and more flexibility in filter characteristics over the analog counterparts.
-This comes at the expense of increased cost and complexity, due to the digital processing itself and due the addition of analog-to-digital and digital-to-analog converters.
+Baseband filtering may also be carried out in the digital domain, enabling the use of sharper and more flexible filters.
+This comes at increased cost and complexity, due to the digital processing itself, and to the addition of analog-to-digital and digital-to-analog converters.